arnox86/ProjectWeatherStation/README.md

   - At least one photoresistor and some other normal resistors
   - SN74HC595N: 8 bit shift register

-In the keyword.txt you can find detailed information about the usage of the libraries and their functions.
+In keyword.txt you can find detailed information about the usage of the libraries and their functions.